Return to main page

 This section provides information on the annual number of school days dedicated to staff development for the most recent three-year period.

-Three years ago, the K-2 teacher attended a course on Sensory Integration.
-She shared this professional development with all the staff including the classroom instructional aides.
-She also used this training to instruct the students in techniques to be used during test-taking.
 Last year and this year the staff were involved in Achieve 3000 professional development training to introduce the students to an individualized on-line reading comprehension program.
-Last year the principal attended course work that leads to International Baccalaureate certification.
-This year the Grade 5 and 6 teacher attended training leading to International Baccalaureate certification.
+Two years ago the principal attended course work that leads to International Baccalaureate certification.
+Last year the Grade 5/6 teacher attended training leading to International Baccalaureate certification.
+This year the staff were involved in Technology Staff Development and learning how to use their laptops with the large screen TVs as teaching tools.